-This page covers about Aliasing basics and mention Anti-Aliasing Technique.
+This page covers Aliasing basics and mention Anti-Aliasing Technique.
 The aliasing definition and its use in digital signal processing (DSP) are described.

 Aliasing occurs due to inadequate sampling used in A to D conversion.
 Figure-1 a) depicts analog continous spectrum band limited to +B on upper side and -B on lower side.
 Let us understand sampling of this signal.